 If you have witnessed a situation that worries you and you don’t know what to do, contact SOS Violence Conjugale at 1-800-363-9010 at any time.
 Their support staff will be able to help you get a clearer picture.

-Witnessing conjugal violence can put you in a difficult position.
+Witnessing domestic violence can put you in a difficult position.
 You may be uncomfortable with the idea of becoming involved in something you may not think concerns you.
-However, it is absolutely legitimate to want to help someone who is experiencing conjugal violence.
+However, it is absolutely legitimate to want to help someone who is experiencing domestic violence.
 For the sake of victims, acts of violence should not be kept private.

 I’ve been abusive to my partner